Identical Particles in Quantum Mechanics: Against the Received View: Introduction

-This analogy might be considered imperfect: one might argue that in a microscopic description there do exist individual constituents of the fluid (molecules or atoms) and that in principle it would be possible to follow them during the filling process.
-In this way one could define the first deciliter that came in, and so on, by distinguishing between molecules that entered first and those that came in later.
-Note, however, that this counterargument does not show that the quantized nature of the volumes entails that these volumes are composed of individual units: on the contrary, the argument \emph{adopts as its premise} that there exist individual fluid constituents, quite independently of the volume quantization, and its conclusion is consequently independent of whether or not fluid amounts are discrete.
-Nevertheless an alternative analogy, first introduced by \cite{schrod}, avoids objections of this kind and captures the situation in quantum mechanics better.
+Against this analogy one might argue that in a microscopic description there do exist individual constituents of the fluid (classical molecules or atoms) and that in principle it would be possible to follow these during the filling process.
+In this way one could define the first deciliter that came in, and so on.
+Note, however, that this counterargument does not show that the quantized nature of the volumes entails that these volumes are composed of individual units; the argument starts from the premise that there exist individual fluid constituents, quite independently of the volume quantization, and its conclusion is independent of whether the total fluid amount is quantized.

+An alternative analogy, first proposed by \cite{schrod}, avoids the objection about atoms and molecules and captures the situation Planck was dealing with better.
 Schr\"odinger discusses the case of money in a bank account---scriptural (deposit) money, not physical coins and banknotes in a safe.
-Suppose the balance is 100 euros; does it make sense to ask for the first euro in the account?
+The total amount of money in the account is always an integer times the monetary unit---euros, say.
+Suppose the balance is 100 euros; does it make sense to ask for the first euro?
 Clearly not: there are no individual euros in the account.
-Assume that I take a 1 euro coin to a bank branch and deposit it in the account.
-The account balance will change to 101 euros, but it does not make sense to pose the question which of these 101 euros corresponds to my coin: there is no hundred-and-first euro.
-This is different from the case of the fluid particles of the earlier analogy, where we could---in principle---follow particles over time.
-(In fact, the coin will still physically exist somewhere; it has not been absorbed by the bank account---this is a remaining disanalogy with quantum cases in which amounts of energy are absorbed into a bigger whole.)
-The balance of the bank account represents a total amount of buying power that does not consist of individually existing units.
+Suppose that I take a 1 euro coin to a bank branch and deposit it in my account.
+The balance will change to 101 euros, but it is meaningless to pose the question which of these 101 euros corresponds to my coin: there is no hundred-and-first euro.